-- 12. Optionally, if the operations against Impala are to be done on behalf of a user that is different than the authenticated user for the connection, type the name of the user to be delegated in the Delegation UID field. - 13.
+- 14. To configure a connection through a proxy server, click Proxy Options.
+For more information, see "Configuring a Proxy Connection on Windows" on page 14. - 15.
+If the Transport Mode option is set to HTTP, then to configure HTTP options such as custom headers, click HTTP Options.
+For more information, see "Configuring HTTP Options on Windows" on page 14. - 16.
 To configure client-server verification over SSL, click SSL Options.
-For more information, see "Configuring SSL Verification on Windows" on page 13. - 14.
+For more information, see "Configuring SSL Verification on Windows" on page 15. - 17.
 To configure advanced driver options, click Advanced Options.
-For more information, see "Configuring Advanced Options on Windows" on page 14. - 15.
-To configure server-side properties, click Advanced Options and then click Server Side Properties.
-For more information, see "Configuring Server-Side Properties on Windows" on page 16. - 16.
+For more information, see "Configuring Advanced Options on Windows" on page 16. - To configure server-side properties, click Advanced Options and then click Server Side Properties.
+For more information, see "Configuring Server-Side Properties on Windows" on page 17. - 19.
 To configure logging behavior for the driver, click Logging Options.
-For more information, see "Configuring Logging Options on Windows" on page 17. - 17.
-To test the connection, click Test.
+For more information, see "Configuring Logging Options on Windows" on page 18.

+20. To test the connection, click Test.
 Review the results as needed, and then click OK.